The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Conclusions

-Based on eight seasons of $R$-band monitoring data, nine epochs of \ac{UV} photometry from \ac{HST}, and four epochs of X-ray fluxes in two energy bands from \chandra, we have put limits on the projected area and scale radius $R_S$ of the accretion disk of \hefourlong.
-Using logarithmic priors, we find in the observed $R$ band that the scale radius $\log(R_S/\mathrm{cm})$ is $15.53\err{0.36}{0.35}$, or about 46 gravitational radii assuming a black hole mass $M_\mathrm{BH} = 5\times10^8 M_\odot$ \citep[based on a \textsc{Civ} line width measurement;][]{Peng:2006p616}.
-This large disk size confirms previous results \citep{Morgan:2010p1129, Blackburne:2011p34, Mosquera:2011p145}, being about $0.4$ dex larger than the size predicted by thin disk theory, and $0.8$ dex larger than the size estimated from the optical flux.
+Based on eight seasons of $R$-band monitoring data, nine epochs of \ac{UV} photometry from \ac{HST}, and four epochs of X-ray fluxes in two energy bands from \chandra, we have put limits on the projected area and scale radius $r_s$ of the accretion disk of \hefourlong.
+Using logarithmic priors, we find in the observed $R$ band that the scale radius $\log(r_s/\mathrm{cm})$ is $15.23\err{0.34}{0.33}$, or about 23 gravitational radii assuming a black hole mass $M_\mathrm{BH} = 5\times10^8 M_\odot$ \citep[based on a \textsc{Civ} line width measurement;][]{Peng:2006p616}.
+This disk size is consistent with, though slightly smaller than, previous results \citep{Morgan:2010p1129, Blackburne:2011p34, Mosquera:2011p145} It is about $0.1$ dex larger than the size predicted by thin disk theory, and $0.5$ dex larger than the size estimated from the optical flux.
+The tension with the flux size is similar to other quasars with microlensing measurements, nearly all of which are larger than their flux would suggest.
 The \ac{UV} size is more poorly constrained, but we can say that it is most likely smaller than the optical size.
-In soft ($0.4$\,--\,$1.3$\,keV) and hard ($1.3$\,--\,$8$\,keV) X-ray energy bands respectively, we can set upper limits of $\log(R_S/\mathrm{cm}) = 14.96$ and $15.07$, or 12 and 16 gravitational radii, with at least 90\% confidence.
+In soft ($0.4$\,--\,$1.3$\,keV) and hard ($1.3$\,--\,$8$\,keV) X-ray energy bands respectively, we can set upper limits of $\log(r_s/\mathrm{cm}) = 14.80$ and $14.90$, or 9 and 11 gravitational radii, with at least 95\% confidence.
 We also compute probability distributions for the area ratios between various wavelengths.
 With a very broad distribution, the \ac{UV}/optical ratio is consistent with both thin disk theory and with previous estimates of the wavelength slope, and the hard X-ray/soft X-ray area ratio is most consistent with unity.
 Adopting a range of values for the mean mass $\langle M \rangle$ of the stars in the lens galaxy, we find results consistent with earlier studies, with a most likely range of 0.1\,--\,1\,$M_\odot$.
-Finally, a test of the power-law dependence of the source area on the instantaneous luminosity of the quasar does not support the idea that quasar variability is a simple result of coherent changes in the area of the accretion disk.

 \acknowledgements